dshean/demcoreg/docs/beginners_doc.md

   - `git clone https://github.com/dshean/demcoreg.git`
   - `git clone https://github.com/dshean/imview.git`
 6. Install these packages, so you can use them with your conda Python:
-  - `pip insatall -e pygeotools/`
+  - `pip install -e pygeotools/`
   - `pip install -e demcoreg/`
   - `pip install -e imview/`
 7. In addition to Python modules, these packages also contain some command-line scripts.
 While you can always run these scripts from the terminal using a full path (e.g., `~/src/pygeotools/pygeotools/warptool.py`), it's convenient to run them using only `warptool.py`.
-To accomplish this, you can add the directory to the `~/.bashrc` file in your home directory.
+To accomplish this, you can add the directory to the `~/.bashrc` or (`~/.bash_profile`) file in your home directory.
   - To get the full path name `realpath demcoreg/demcoreg`
   - Open `~/.bashrc` in a text editor of your choice, and add the following line to the end of the file: `export PATH="~/src/pygeotools/pygeotools:~/src/demcoreg/demcoreg:~/src/imview/imview:$PATH"`
+    - Navigate to your home directory using `cd`
+    - Type `ls -al` in the command line to view a list of files (including hidden files) in the home directory
+    - Determine if you have `~/.bashrc` or `~/.bash_profile`
+    - `open ~/.bashrc` or `open ~/.bash_profile` will open the file with TextEdit and allow you to add the path line
   - Run `source ~/.bashrc` in your current terminal session (won't need to do this in the future)
+8. You may need to reactivate the demcoreg envionment after running the bash file.
+As previously, do so with: `conda activate demcoreg_env`
-8. In your terminal, type `dem_align.py -h`.
+9. In your terminal, type `dem_align.py -h`.
 You should see the usage statement starting with:
 ```
 usage: dem_align.py [-h] [-mode {ncc,sad,nuth,none}]
                     [-mask_list {toa,snodas,modscag,bareground,glaciers,nlcd,none} [{toa,snodas,modscag,bareground,glaciers,nlcd,none} ...]]